jraqula/s3-resource/README.md

 will be used to order them (using [semver](http://semver.org/)).
 Each object's filename is the resulting version.

+A found object will only report a version if there is a matching file in `signatures_bucket` whose filename is the object's name postfixed with `signature_postfix`.

 ### `in`: Fetch an object from the bucket.

+A blob and signature file will be downloaded, the latter used to verify the authenticity of the blob's bits using the `public_key` param.
+If validation fails, the `get` step will error.
+The signature file is not persisted on the rendered volume.

 Places the following files in the destination: